nmartinkova/genome-polarisation/docs/02-Importing-data-for-genome-polarisation.md

 # FALSE FALSE FALSE FALSE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE
 ```

-Starting from version 1.2.2, `vcf2diem` removes markers that include
+Starting from version 1.2.2, `vcf2diem` removes sites that include

 1. only missing data and heterozygotes,
 1. missing data, homozygotes for the most frequent allele and one heterozygote,
 1. missing data, homozygotes for one ALT allele and one heterozygote.

-We include a list of the removed markers in a bed-like file ending with *-includedSites.txt* in the working directory.
-The file includes information from columns `CHROM`, `POS`, and `QUAL` for the respective markers, and records the (good practice) **record of genotype encoding**.
+We include a list of the removed sites in a bed-like file ending with *-includedSites.txt* in the working directory.
+The file includes information from columns `CHROM`, `POS`, and `QUAL` for the respective sites, and records the (good practice) **record of genotype encoding**.

-We include a list of the removed markers in a bed-like file ending with *-omittedSites.txt* in the working directory.
-The file includes information from columns `CHROM`, `POS`, and `QUAL` for the respective markers, and provides the reason, why the marker was omitted. **The file omittedLoci.txt must be checked when interpreting polarised markers** to ensure correct marker annotation.
+We include a list of the removed sites in a bed-like file ending with *-omittedSites.txt* in the working directory.
+The file includes information from columns `CHROM`, `POS`, and `QUAL` for the respective sites, and provides the reason, why the site was omitted. **The file *-omittedSites.txt* must be checked when interpreting polarised sites** to ensure correct site annotation.